Tejaswireddyallam/GDPFall2024-Group2/README.md

 I have analysed non-functional requirements of telemedicine application and did some research on data security of our application.

 I have analysed the data storage strategies for patient records, appointments, and consultations.

+I have studied the best practices for minimizing latency in video and audio streaming of telemedicine application.